Cumulocity-IoT/cumulocity-hono-agent/README.md

 # Cumulocity Agent for Eclipse Hono

 ## Description
 This is an Agent/Microservice that integrates with [Eclipse Hono](https://hono.eclipse.org).
-Hono is a an IoT Hub which handles the messaging of IoT Devices including Telemetry Data and Command & Control Data.
+Hono is an IoT Hub which handles the messaging of IoT Devices including Telemetry Data and Command & Control Data.
 This Microservice will act as a Consumer Application, listens to all Telemetry & Event Data provided by Hono and forward the Data to Cumulocity.
 Vice Versa it transforms Cumulocity Operations to Hono Commands.

 ![architecture](img/architecture.png)

 Each Hono Tenant is mapped to one Cumulocity Tenant this is why the Microservice isolation level is "Per-Tenant".
-Currently only Telemetry & Event Data is supported by this Microservice.
-Command & Control functionality might be added later on.

 This Microservices uses the [Hono Client](https://github.com/eclipse/hono/tree/master/client) and is based on Example Code from [IoT Hub Examples](https://github.com/bsinno/iot-hub-examples) by Bosch Software Innovations GmbH.

 The [Cumulocity Microservice SDK](https://cumulocity.com/guides/microservice-sdk/introduction/) version 1005.6.1 in combination with Java 8 + Spring Boot 1.5 are used.